status-im/nim-confutils/README.md

 Under the hood, using these APIs will result in calling `load` on an anonymous configuration type having the same fields as the supplied proc params.
 Any additional arguments given as `cli(args) do ...` and `dispatch(fn, args)` will be passed to `load` without modification.
+Please note that this requires all parameters types to be concrete (non-generic).

 This covers the basic usage of the library and the rest of the documentation will describe the various ways the default behavior can be tweaked or extended.